 - Enforcement methods such as citations, fees, and fines, and processes should be clearly established.

-- Specifications should be removed from ordinances and placed in separate standards and specifications manuals since these items change frequently.
+- Specifications should be removed from ordinances and referenced in separate standards and specifications manuals since these items change frequently.